KSechkar/pipette_opt/README.md

 The tsp_reorder program contains the reordering algorithms that can be performed to improve the preformance of tsp_method.
 It has simple and state-space reorderings.

-The tsp_lp_solver program implements a linear programming approach to solving a TSP instead of the tspy package. cvxpy-based methods are too slow to work on 96 wells, but tsp_lp_gurobi is fast and working well.
+The tsp_lp_solver program implements linear programming solvers needed for the tsp-based methods. cvxpy-based methods are too slow to work on 96 wells (are commented right now to reduce distraction), but tsp_lp_gurobi is fast and working well. lp_cap uses gurobi to solve the linear programming problem needed for the capacity-conscious version of the 'TSP method'.

 The statespace_methods program implements various algorithms working with the state-space representation of the problem (see the 'ProblemRepresentation' document).
 Currently, it contains two kinds of iddfs solver, greedy solver and an a* solver (does not work).